 The lack of mutuality of obligation means that as a zero hours worker you are not an employee, but a worker.
 If you are a worker, you have completely different rights to an employee.
 The best and most important employment rights are given to employees.
-See Your employment contract.
 Only employees can claim unfair dismissal or redundancy pay.

 You can work for more than one employer if you are on a zero-hours contract.
-Section 27A(2) ERA 1996 makes any terms in a zero hours contract which stops a worker from working for another employer or from doing so without their employer’s consent unenforceable.
+Any terms in a zero hours contract which stops a worker from working for another employer or from doing so without their employer’s consent unenforceable.
+[Section 27A(2) ERA 1996]

-S 27B gives the Secretary of State the power to make regulations which further ensure that “zero hours workers” are not restricted from working for another employer.
-Accordingly, the Exclusivity Terms in Zero Hours Contracts (Redress) Regulations 2015 apply from 11th January 2016 and have given zero hour contracts a wide definition in order to expand the amount of workers caught by the legislation.
+The Exclusivity Terms in Zero Hours Contracts (Redress) Regulations 2015 give zero hour contracts a wide definition in order to expand the range of workers covered by the legislation.
 You can take an employer to the employment tribunal for a breach of the non-exclusivity provisions.